 How to clarify butter quickly?

 Clarifying butter is, in nature, a long process.
 You have to let the butter heat up and separate.
 Only then can you get the clarified butter.
-The quickest way to clarify butter is to microwave it.
+With that said, the quickest way to clarify butter is to microwave it.

 Butter clarifies in 2 minutes at 100% power in an average wattage microwave.
 However, do not use the 100% power setting if you have a high-wattage microwave.
 The higher heat will not quicken the process but just burn the butter altogether.